 Method and main sources

-Firstly, the Department for Levelling up, Housing and Communities (DLUHC) publish statistics on the numbers of visa applications, visas issued and arrivals to the UK where the sponsor location is Scotland on a weekly basis, and provide a Local Authority breakdown of sponsor location.
-The full data set and methodology is available.
+Firstly, the Department for Levelling up, Housing and Communities (DLUHC) publish statistics on the numbers of visa applications, visas issued and arrivals to the UK where the sponsor location is Scotland on a weekly basis, and provide a local authority breakdown of sponsor location.
+The full data set and methodology can be found here: https://www.gov.uk/guidance/ukraine-sponsorship-scheme-visa-data-by-country-upper-and-lower-tier-local-authority.
+It is important to note that the number of arrivals into the UK is not necessarily reflective of the persons having arrived at the sponsors’ location.
+An individual, arriving on a visa sponsored by a Scottish Sponsor, may arrive elsewhere in the UK and decide to remain there.

 Secondly, there are a range of welcome accommodations across Scotland from hotels to passenger ships.
 Our contracted partner who procures welcome accommodation on behalf of the Scottish Government (SG) provides an overview of the number of temporary accommodation rooms occupied by displaced people from Ukraine and the number of individuals residing on passenger ships.

-Thirdly, the Scottish Government (SG) collects summary statistics from Local Authorities in a weekly survey on the progress of the work to resettle and support displaced people from Ukraine in Scotland.
-This survey is the source for data on the number of potential super sponsors and individuals sponsors in each Local Authority, the progress of disclosure and property checks, as well as progress on matching displaced people from Ukraine into longer term accommodation through local or informal matching.
-This is matching that is facilitated by Local Authorities or by sponsors and guests themselves.
+Thirdly, the Scottish Government (SG) collects summary statistics from local authorities in a weekly survey on the progress of the work to resettle and support displaced people from Ukraine in Scotland.
+This survey is the source for data on the number of potential volunteer hosts for those sponsored by the Scottish Government and individuals in each local authority, the progress of disclosure and property checks, as well as progress on matching displaced people from Ukraine into longer term accommodation through local or informal matching.
+This is matching that is facilitated by local authorities or by sponsors and guests themselves.

 Please note that in order to disclosure control the data, all figures have been rounded to the nearest 5, with calculated proportions being rounded to the nearest 0.05 (5%).
 Data for cumulative measures may slightly decrease between returns as it is revised or corrected in retrospect.
-Data may increase significantly between returns as more Local Authorities provide data for a given measure; this may not represent a real increase in the measure.
-The estimated number of Scottish super sponsor or Individual sponsor properties needing checks is the cumulative number of properties for which Local Authorities are expected to have completed, or need to complete, property and disclosure checks.
+The estimated number of volunteer properties for those sponsored by the Scottish Government and individuals that are needing checks is the cumulative number of properties for which local authorities are expected to have completed, or need to complete, property and disclosure checks.
 This is estimated using the number of properties offered by active (potential or current) sponsors and the number of properties that have withdrawn after one or two of the checks had been completed.
 This means that the number of properties for which property or disclosure checks have been completed includes properties that have since been withdrawn.
 Proportions of properties that have been cleared for hosting are calculated using the estimated number of properties needing checks.

-It is also important to note that one individual Ukraine Sponsorship Scheme sponsor can sponsor more than one displaced person (for example they could sponsor a whole family).
-This might result in a larger number of individual sponsor arrivals than there are private sponsor matches.
-Individual sponsors do not need to be in touch with Local Authority teams in order to host (they are already "matched" prior to their guest arriving), as a result, Local Authority survey numbers are likely to be an undercount. ]
+Not everyone entering the UK through the Ukraine Sponsorship Scheme (including those sponsored by the Scottish Government) will need accommodation provided to them.
+Matching data will only represent those that require these services in Scotland.
+It is also important to note that one volunteer can host more than one displaced person (for example they could host a whole family).
+This might result in a larger number of arrivals sponsored by individuals than there are matches under the Individual Sponsor Scheme.
+Volunteer hosts who expressed an interest in hosting someone arriving on a visa sponsored by individuals do not need to be in touch with local authority teams in order to host (they are already "matched" prior to their guest arriving), as a result, local authority survey numbers are likely to be an undercount.

 Lastly, the Convention for Scottish Local Authorities (COSLA) provides operational data on the progress of matching into longer term accommodation within the national matching service run jointly by COSLA and the Scottish Government (SG).